 SGLT-2 Inhibitor Jardiance Helps Those Living with Heart Failure

-Jardiance (empagliflozin), an SGLT-2 inhibitor, was recently approved by the FDA to help adults who have heart failure with reduced ejection fraction (HFrEF).
+Jardiance (empagliflozin), an SGLT-2 inhibitor, was approved by the FDA to help adults who have heart failure with reduced ejection fraction (HFrEF).
 Results from EMPEROR-Preserved also show Jardiance benefits those with heart failure with preserved ejection fraction (HFpEF).
+The FDA has now approved Jardiance for all people with heart failure regardless of diabetes status.

 Heart failure occurs when the heart isn’t able to pump enough blood to the rest of the body.
 One type of heart failure is associated with reduced ejection fraction, or HFrEF.
 This type occurs when the heart muscle becomes weak and is unable to pump enough blood through the body with each heartbeat.
 HFrEF occurs when the percentage of blood released to the body is less than half of the amount in the heart chamber.
 Heart failure with preserved ejection fraction (HFpEF) on the other hand is caused by the heart muscle becoming too stiff, however in this type, the heart is still able to pump more than half of the blood in the chambers out to the rest of the body.